Old country exploring

 In November my husband and I visited “the old country“.
 Being back in my home town where I grew during my teenage years, exploring sites like the old church, little stores and the streets I used to bike as a young girl.
 It was a rare pleasure to walk around and take the time to look around, noticing all the changes that have taken place in the past 30 some years since I called this town my home.

-Going to the city , on the bike, I would come to the church and pass by this old water pump.
+Going to the city , on the bike, I would come to the church and pass by this ancient water pump.
 Still love the view of these century old houses.

-The church is surrounded by a low wall and beautiful old trees grow along all sides of the church.
+The church is surrounded by a low wall and beautiful magestic trees grow along all sides of the church.

-Of course I knew that this was an old church, I was however surprised to learn that they started building in the 12th century!
+Of course I knew that this was a very old church, I was however surprised to learn that they started building in the 12th century!
 Different parts were added over the next 4 centuries!
 Something to make you stop and think for a minute..

 One of the entrances into the church.